 5 Face Oils for Naturally Clear, Flawless Skin

 Jojoba oil was my first love.
 When I first started using it, all day I would look forward to bedtime so I could apply it again, knowing that I’d wake up the next morning with clearer skin (it’s a little sad but very true, and if you’ve ever been desperate for clear skin then you feel me).

 Jojoba oil is a light oil that is easily absorbed.
 It mimics the skin’s sebum, tricking it to produce less oil.
 While it does not feel that your skin has oil on it, I do not like wearing it alone during the day since it does give my face a slight sheen.
-That being said, I do mix it with the following dry oil and apply during the day…
+That being said, I do mix it with rosehip seed oil for daytime wear.

 Rosehip oil is a dry oil that penetrates to the deepest layers of the skin where it regenerates cells, increasing collagen production.
-It is rich in vitamin C, Omega-3 and Omega-6 fatty acids, all of which are known to help heal scar tissue.
+It is rich in vitamin C and the essential fatty acids, all of which are known to help heal scar tissue.
 It is also high in retinoic acid, which studies show reduces the appearance of wrinkles and brightens skin.

 Rosehip oil is without a doubt an integral part of my skincare routine, but do find it too drying to wear alone.
 Also, from my research it seems as though there can be a large discrepancy in the quality of certain rosehip oils, and the prices do certainly range quite a bit.
 It seems that it is worth spending more an a higher quality oil, such as the one I have been linking to here.
 This brand is the specific oil I have and have been using and with great results.

 How to use these oils?
 Oh, the options are endless!